 If passion is in short supply in your life, Schnarch recommends these simple strategies:

-- Heads on Pillow.
+Heads on Pillow.
 For many couples, it’s tough to transition from washing the dishes to rolling around in the sheets.
-That’s why Schnarch advises partners to lie in bed with their clothes on and face each other with enough distance so that you can clearly see each other’s faces.
+That’s why Schnarch advises partners to lie in bed with their clothes on and face each other with enough distance so that they can clearly see each other’s face.
 “Hold hands, look at each other, and stay there for 10 minutes,” he advises.
 Most people feel passion start to kick in when they’re relaxed and lying down.

 Bring passion back to touch by connecting emotionally as well as physically.
 You can do this by having each partner tune in to what touching feels like.
 He suggests taking turns deliberately touching your partner and noticing how it feels to touch and be touched.
 Do this experiment once when each person is tuned in to the experience and once when each person is tuned out.
 This helps both people understand the importance of really being in the moment, he says.

-During an especially difficult stretch where her husband took up residence in another part of the house, Munson focused on what she knew in her heart: that she and her husband had a solid, loving bond that could transcend his personal crisis.
+During an especially difficult stretch where her husband took up residence in another part of the house, Munson focused on trusting the process, and her promise.
 “If a person needs to reconnect with who they are, the greatest gift a partner can give is the gift of space,” she says.
 “It’s a refueling time.”
-Today, Munson’s bond with her husband is stronger than ever.

 Some solitude is healthy, but as with all things, balance is key.
 Too much can weaken a relationship by creating separate spheres of interest, which can lead to couples having less and less in common over time.
 After all, we tend to fall — and stay — in love with the person we have the most fun with.
 That’s why relationship expert Willard F. Harley Jr., PhD, advises couples to do the things they enjoy the most together.
 “Couples who spend their most enjoyable time together tend to have great marriages,” he says.